cucapra/dahlia/docs/hwtute-intro.md

 Buildbot itself hides away some other tools that can be replaced with different tools,
  * Vivado HLS, which is a C/C++ to Verilog/VHDL translator on top of Vivado synthesis tool flow
  * Xilinx Zedboard SoC development board, which has an arm CPU and a Zync FPGA with memory and interconnections which have some configurability

+### Prerequisites
+* Basic knowledge on C/C++
+* Some means to create files, zip them and submit them to [Buildbot](http://gorgonzola.cs.cornell.edu:8000/) to run externally or a backend with [seac compiler](https://github.com/cucapra/seashell), HLS backend and a CPU-FPGA heterogeneous backend to run locally.

 We'll be going through the following examples to get familiarized with the tools and to use the infrastructure to create interesting programs.

 1. [vector-vector add on host processor](hwtute-01.html)